[Bio coming soon]

 Dunans Castle Ltd

 Dunans Castle Ltd is committed to creating a sustainable business that contributes to the betterment of its local community.
 All profits are invested in restoration of the site, running the company, improving employment opportunities, and making a positive impact on the community as a whole.
 Through its actions, Dunans Castle Ltd aims to improve local facilities and work with local partners to improve economic opportunities.
 Importantly, Dunans Castle is also committed to addressing the identified problem of access to cultural events in the area, specifically theater, cinema and museums.
-As a social enterprise, Dunans Castle will be committed to a program of cultural events aimed at addressing this deficit.

 Join us for one adventure in preservation, and you’ll receive a 10% discount on all subsequent adventures.